 The spring charging motor is supplied on all electrically operated breakers.
 The breaker closing springs are charged automatically when control voltage is applied to the breaker.
 When the springs are fully charged, a cutoff switch de-energizes the motor.
 The closing springs will recharge automatically after the breaker closes unless an external switch contact is wired into the spring charging circuit.
-If control power is lost during the spring charging cycle, spring charging can be completed using the manual pump handle - no special tools or separate handles are required.
+If control power is lost during the spring charging cycle, spring charging can be completed using the integral manual pump handle.
 The optional remote charge indicator contact can be supplied to provide a contact closure when the springs are fully charged.
 Refer to Tables 9.1 and 10.1 for spring charging motor operating characteristics.